AI, Media & Democracy Lab wins €2.1m funding for human-centred AI research

 Named one of the most AI-ready cities in the world, Amsterdam is considered to be an effective living lab for AI solutions.

-Ensuring innovations truly benefit society, programmes such as AI Technology for People, a public-private coalition of academic, medical and other organisations, help the city develop and deploy responsible AI.
+Ensuring innovations truly benefit society, programmes such as Amsterdam AI, a public-private coalition of academic, medical and other organisations, help the city develop and deploy responsible AI.
 The initiative encourages companies to conduct research in Amsterdam and establish headquarters in the city while helping improve the quality of life for residents, or making medical breakthroughs related to AI.